 In the convergence test, applying conformal deformations to the FEM mesh by translating nodes as described by the conformal vector field will not result in a locally conformal transformation because the actual shape of the element should bend to maintain the relative angle of the edges about each node.
 Convergence to machine precision is not achieved, but with a reduction in the size of elements, this inaccuracy was reduced and showed convergence towards an ideal conformally transformed mesh.
 Considering the effect of a conformal deformation on a single element of the FEM mesh when using triangular two-dimensional linear expansion functions gives some insight into the behaviour of the entire FEM system under conformal deformations.
 The conformal deformations can be classified as translation, rotation, dilation, and inversion.
 These transformations are defined in infinitesimal terms while the FEM nodes exist as a discrete mesh.
 As a result, when the conformal transformation is applied to the FEM nodes, the element is not necessarily deformed in an exactly conformal manner.
 As the element size is reduced, the amount of discrepancy at a local level between an idealized deformation of the element, where its sides are bent, and the actual implementation, where the sides of the elements are always straight, approaches zero.
 This is not a new consideration.
-Treating a conformal map as a pair of conjugate discretely harmonic functions is deficient because the inverse of such a map, and the composition of two such maps, are no longer discretely conformal [22], [23].
+Treating a conformal map as a pair of conjugate discretely harmonic functions is deficient because the inverse of such a map, and the composition of two such maps, are no longer discretely conformal [25], [26].

 This observation helps to explain why the convergence study presented here does not converge more rapidly.
 The convergence plot shows a trend toward convergence, but when the number of nodes is large, there is still a significant gap between the observed results (an error norm of 10^{-6}) and the hypothetical convergence towards machine precision (10^{-16}) that might be explained by the strictly triangular nature of the FEM elements.
+Using higher-order shape functions would not aid convergence unless the sides of the mesh elements were carefully aligned to the conformal deformation so that the angles at the corners of the elements were preserved.
+Isoparametric shape functions [27], [28] are capable of this type of shape distortion.